fostermadeco/fm-website-starter/README.md

 ## Javascript

-The starter repo implements a JS router to organize JS files.
-The router is initialized in `main.js`.
-The `js` dir contains a couple other dirs:
+The starter repo implements a JS router to help organize JS.
+The router is initialized in `main.js`. `resources/js` contains a couple other dirs:

 * `lib` - Most packages should be downloaded and used via `npm`, but sometimes there are misc 3rd party scripts that need to be referenced locally.
 These files should not be altered from their original state.
 This makes updates a bit easier.
 * `modules` - contained features that are used in the routes, e.g. an slider or forms.